Find Affordable College Courses

 After completing their Bachelor's Degree, communication sciences graduates from Brooklyn College carry an average student debt load of $15,381.

-Read full report on Communication Sciences at Brooklyn College
+Full Communication Sciences at Brooklyn College Report

 Communication Sciences majors at STJ take out an average of $23,305 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $427, assuming that the borrower is on a 10-year repayment plan.